NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Zombie, Shock) Breath Weapon.md

-The shock zombie breathes lightning, dealing 4d12 electricity damage in a 40-foot line (DC 24 Reflex check).
+The shock zombie breathes lightning, dealing 4d12 electricity damage in a @Template\[line|distance:40\] (DC 24 Reflex check).
 It can't use its Breath Weapon again for 1 minute.

 *Source: Pathfinder #180: The Smoking Gun*
 *OGL*